Chia Network (XCH) Achieves Market Cap of $241.16 Million

-Chia Network (XCH) traded 5.5% lower against the US dollar during the 24 hour period ending at 14:00 PM Eastern on August 30th.
-Chia Network has a market capitalization of $241.16 million and $13.92 million worth of Chia Network was traded on exchanges in the last day.
-Over the last seven days, Chia Network has traded down 12.9% against the US dollar.
-One Chia Network coin can currently be purchased for about $85.93 or 0.00206989 BTC on cryptocurrency exchanges.
+Chia Network (XCH) traded down 5.5% against the dollar during the 24 hour period ending at 12:00 PM Eastern on August 31st.
+One Chia Network coin can now be purchased for $85.93 or 0.00206989 BTC on popular cryptocurrency exchanges.
+Chia Network has a total market cap of $241.16 million and $13.92 million worth of Chia Network was traded on exchanges in the last day.
+During the last week, Chia Network has traded down 12.9% against the dollar.

 - The Web3 Project (WEB3) traded 213.7% higher against the dollar and now trades at $517.71 or 0.02213862 BTC.